-The epigraph is a quotation from Job of the Old Testament.
+The epigraph is a quotation from the Book of Job.
 Job was a good guy—faithful to God and wildly successful.
 He had a wife, wonderful children, massive wealth, and great health.
 However, Satan dares God to take all of Job’s blessings away and see if Job is still faithful after all the suffering.
-God agrees, and gives Satan freedom to do what he wants with Job, as long as he doesn’t kill him.
+God agrees, and gives Satan freedom to do what he wants with Job... as long as he doesn’t kill him.

-After Satan screws with Job’s life, Job sits there with boils on his face, stricken with poverty and hunger and pestilence and plague, his kids and servants dead.
+After Satan epically messes with Job’s life, Job sits there with boils on his face, stricken with poverty and hunger and pestilence and plague, his kids and servants dead.
 He questions why God allowed him to be treated like this.
 The only thing left to him is his wife, who grows bitter and encourages Job to rail against God.
 Yet even as he questions God, Job refuses to curse him.
 So in this particular game, God wins.
 Job struggles to maintain his spiritual faith in the face of tragedy and finally does it.
-He’s thus seen as one of the "righteous" men in the Old Testament.
+He’s thus seen as one of the "righteous" men.